San Juan Del Rio Family History

 The area continued to flourish and within a few years, the little flock grew from 45 families to over 90.
 It was time to build a multipurpose church.
 A site was chosen on State Road 13 so that the new building could be seen from the road.

 Plans for the new church began to take form.
 The new building was Spanish in style with a red Spanish roof, coquina walls and vaulted porticoes that surrounded the building.
 The Dedication Mass was celebrated on September 11, 1988.

 In June of 1999, Father Ed Booth replaced Father Fay as the pastor of San Juan del Rio Church.
 Father Ed has been a priest for 30 years.
 He was ordained in March of 1974 at St. Thomas Moore Parish in Pensacola, Florida; the parish in which he had grown up.
-He presided over our rapidly growing parish and oversaw the construction plans for the very much-needed new “House of God”, which upon completion comfortably seats 1360 people.
+He presided over our rapidly growing parish and oversaw the construction plans for the very much-needed new “House of God”, which upon completion comfortably seats 1,200 people per mass.
 There is parking for 375 cars and 12 handicapped spaces.

 Our new church was completed and dedicated in February 2007.
 Our not so little family is growing but there is still a warm community feeling present here.
 One has a sense of belonging and a feeling of being at home.